 Schools with programs that require some on-campus coursework were still considered for our rankings if the amount of in-person work required was limited to two weeks or less.
 This allows students to retain their current employment or other personal responsibilities.

-Program data including available degrees, tuition rates, and details about program coursework were collected from official school websites, reflecting data for the 2018-2019 school year.
-These data were collected in August of 2018.
+Program data including available degrees, tuition rates, and details about program coursework were collected from official school websites, reflecting data for the 2019-2020 school year.
+These data were collected between March and September of 2019.

 Programmatic accreditation and profit status of schools were collected from official websites of the accreditation agencies or from the National Center for Education Statistics.
 The NCES is the primary governmental entity for gathering and presenting data related to education.
 NCES data are updated annually.
 The NCES does not release data into downloadable formats until they have been approved, so the most current available data will not be for the most recent academic year.